harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 ![](images/ida32_DetectionInterval.png)

-In a similar fashion, I was able to conclude that *TimerInterval* is in minutes.
+In a similar fashion, I was able to conclude that *TimerInterval* is stored in minutes.

 *DetectionInterval* is stored in a global variable after it's converted to seconds - to make it available for other functions to use.
 This is also the case for *CommitThreshold*, *MaxReports* and *TimerInterval*.
 However, both *CommitFloor* and *CommitCeiling* aren't stored anywhere after they're read.
-That lead me to believe they aren't actually used at all!
+I doubt whether they're actually used at all.

 The next value I looked at is *CommitThreshold*, which seems to be 5 by default.
 After it is read from the registry, the function checks if it's between 1 to 100: